All Episodes

 He's attending parties and posing for pictures with his fans.

-He's enjoying macaroni and cheese at the Discovery Channel soiree.
+He's enjoying macaroni and cheese at the Discovery Channel Soiree.

 We had 10 years to save the oceans.

-Ten years left to save the planet from a scorching.
+10 years left to save the planet from a scorching.

-Okay, we're gonna start counting.
+Okay, we're going to start counting.

 This is January 27th, 2006.